Minecraft

 tick-inactive-villagers

-Introduced in version 1.14, new villager mechanics can cause significant lag if not optimized.
-Setting this to false prevents villagers outside the activation range (see above) from being ticked.
+When version 1.14 was released, new villager mechanics were introduced that can cause significant lag on a server if not optimized.
+Setting this to false will prevent villagers outside the activation range (see above) from being ticked.

 Default: true Optimized: false